kadetXx/kadnavbar/README.md

 ## Demo

-Demo preview is available on the [github page demo of the repo](https://kadetxx.github.io/kadnavbar/) (detailed documentation coming soon on this page as well).
-For a quick start, see usage guide below.
+Demo preview is available on the [github page demo of the repo](https://kadetxx.github.io/kadnavbar/).

 ## Quick Usage Guide